Federated Learning of Large Models at the Edge via Principal Sub-Model Training: Experiments

 \section{Experiments}

-We evaluate \method{} under resourced-constrained settings where no clients can training the large full model.
+In this section, we present numerical analyses of \method{}.
+First, we study the necessity of probabilistic kernel sampling in preserving models' capacity and accuracy via centralized training.
+Then, we evaluate \method{} under resource-constrained settings where no clients can train the large full model.
 Furthermore, we consider both homogeneous and heterogeneous client settings.
 Specifically, in homogeneous settings, all clients have the same limited computation, memory, and communication capacity, while in heterogeneous settings, clients' capacities might vary.
-We also compare \method{} with two other baselines: ordered dropout in orthogonal space (\orthdrop); and ordered dropout in original space (\origdrop).
-At a high level, our results demonstrate that \method{} achieves comparable server model accuracy even when only training very small sub-models on all clients.
-Additionally, we provide more insights into the superior performance of \method{} by analyzing server model's rank structure.
-Finally, we study the sampling process and cost breakdown in the FL system.
+We also compare \method{} with three other baselines: ordered dropout in orthogonal space (\orthdrop), ordered dropout in original space (\origdrop), and SplitMix \citep{SplitMix}.
+At a high level, our results demonstrate that \method{} achieves comparable accuracy to full-model training even when only training very small sub-models on all clients.
+Additionally, we provide more insights into the superior performance of \method{} by 1) analyzing the server model's rank structure; 2) profiling the kernel sampling process during training; 3) investigating cost breakdowns in a federated system.
+Finally, we conduct ablation studies including analyzing several potential sampling strategies and impacts of training hyperparameters.

 \textbf{Baselines. } Prior methods such as FjORD \citep{FjORD} and HeteroFL \citep{HeteroFL} select sub-models from the original kernel space, for which we denote as \origdrop{}.
-In implementation, we follow the same procedure in HeteroFL.
+In implementation, we follow the procedure in HeteroFL.
 On the other hand, we use \orthdrop{} to denote selecting fixed top-k kernels from the orthogonal space such as in FedHM \citep{FedHM}.
+For SplitMix, we follow the procedure in \citep{SplitMix} to create atom sub-models and evaluate the ensemble of all sub-models on the server side.